hzhreal/HTOS/README.md

 - Change the picture of encrypted saves
 - Change the titles of encrypted saves
 - Quickly resign pre stored saves
-- Convert GTA V & RDR 2 gamesaves from PS4 to PC or vice versa (some games do require need conversion, but the other ones that do will get added over time)
+- Convert GTA V & RDR 2 & BL 3 gamesaves from PS4 to PC or vice versa (some games do require need conversion, but the other ones that do will get added over time)
+- Add quick cheats to your games (currently only for GTA V & RDR 2)

 ## Functionalities
 - File uploads through discord and google drive (bulk uploads are supported)